iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/A Brutal Introduction to Linear Programming.md

 ---
 ### **Strong Duality**

-A statement of results from strong duality can are listed, and proofs can be found using various different methods and techniques.
+A statement of results from strong duality are listed, and proofs can be found using various different methods and techniques.